SpringerPE/datadog-agent-boshrelease/README.md

 git tag <version>
 git push origin --tags
 ```
 and then upload the tarball to github and Bosh Director.
+In order to make the blobs public
+in the S3 bucket, run `./config/bucket.sh`

 ### Note